 VMware vSphere vs Proxmox: Which is best for your business?

-Choosing a virtualisation tool can be tricky, so we've put two of the most popular side by side
+Choosing a virtualisation tool can be tricky, so we've pitted two of the most popular head-to-head

 What is VMware vSphere?